 The RECOVERY trial is an investigator-initiated, individually randomised, open-label, controlled trial to evaluate the efficacy and safety of a range of putative treatments in patients hospitalized with COVID-19.
 The protocol is available at www.recoverytrial.net.
-The trial was conducted at 176 National Health Service (NHS) hospital organizations in the United Kingdom.
-The trial was coordinated by a team drawn from the Clinical Trial Service Unit and the National Perinatal Epidemiology Clinical Trials Unit within the Nuffield Department of Population Health at University of Oxford, the trial sponsor.
-Support for local site activities was provided by the National Institute for Health Research Clinical Research Network.
+The trial is being conducted at 177 National Health Service (NHS) hospital organizations in the United Kingdom.
+The trial is coordinated by a team drawn from the Clinical Trial Service Unit and the National Perinatal Epidemiology Clinical Trials Unit within the Nuffield Department of Population Health at University of Oxford, the trial sponsor.
+Support for local site activities is provided by the National Institute for Health Research Clinical Research Network.

-Access to relevant routine health care and registry data was supported by NHS DigiTrials, the Intensive Care National Audit and Research Centre, Public Health Scotland, National Records Service of Scotland, and the Secure Anonymised Information Linkage (SAIL) at University of Swansea.
+Treatment supply to local sites is supported by National Health Service (NHS) England and Public Health England.
+Access to relevant routine health care and registry data is supported by NHS DigiTrials, the Intensive Care National Audit and Research Centre, Public Health Scotland, National Records Service of Scotland, and the Secure Anonymised Information Linkage (SAIL) at University of Swansea.